jamesjohnson280/JMenu/README.md

 }
 ```

 To change the colors of dropdown links it's a little more involved.
+Make sure
+you override both selectors for the dropdown links or they won't display
+properly.
 ```css
 .jm-dropdown ul a,
 .jm-dropdown:hover ul a {